 - inkscape – vector graphics, better than OpenOffice/LibreOffice, not quite to professional level.

 - Audacity – Open source recording and audio editing.
 Any number of tracks, nice filtering functions.
 There are numerous plugins for additional filtering functions.
 This is what I use, and it suffices for my simple needs.
-For Windows and OS X.
+For Windows, Mac, and Linux.

 - “Garage Band” software for OS X is a nice virtual recording studio.

 - For MIDI composition: Rosegarden (Linux only)